 This data includes the property’s boundaries, contours, existing features, and utilities.
 The surveyor who conducts the field survey uses this data to produce a map of the property.
 This map is then used by the design team to create the construction drawings.
 Today we will look at what exactly field surveys are, and why they are important.

-3D laser scanning brings efficiency to project management by creating precisely accurate drawings of commercial, industrial, manufacturing, and even residential facilities, with point-cloud models for improved planning.
+3D laser CAD scanner services bring efficiency to project management by creating precisely accurate drawings of commercial, industrial, manufacturing, and even residential facilities, with point-cloud models for improved planning.

-These models include large amounts of data points representing all measurements of a room, including coordinates along the X, Y, and Z axes.
+Models include large amounts of data points representing all measurements of a room.
+Measurements include coordinates along the X, Y, and Z axes.
 They are then plotted to form a 2D or 3D representation of the room or structure.

-3D laser scanning services are somewhat of a reverse engineering approach, enabling builders and architects to detect potential issues on a project before sending any crews out to begin labor.
+3D laser CAD scanner services are somewhat of a reverse engineering approach.
+This enables builders and architects to detect potential issues on a project before sending any crews out to begin labor.
 This saves time and money.